Hearing Aid Buying Guide: What To Expect Before You Buy

 How to Choose a Hearing Aid

 Often, patients come into my office with a specific preference regarding their hearing aid style.
 However, style is more than a matter of appearance.
-Different hearing aid styles suit different levels and types of hearing loss, which means I can only recommend a particular kind after assessing a patient’s hearing and lifestyle needs.
+Different hearing aid styles suit different levels and types of hearing loss; this means I can only recommend a particular kind after assessing a patient’s hearing and lifestyle needs.

 There are three main styles of hearing aids: BTE, RIC, and custom.

-- BTE or behind the ear hearing aids sit behind the ear and have a tube that runs down to a mold in the ear.
+- BTE (behind-the-ear) hearing aids sit behind the ear and have a tube that runs down to a mold in the ear.
 This style is most often used for severe or profound hearing losses.

-- RIC or receiver in the canal hearing aids also have a piece that sits behind the ear, but this is typically smaller than that of BTE aids.
+- RIC (receiver in the canal) hearing aids also have a piece that sits behind the ear, but it’s typically smaller than that of BTE aids.
 Rather than a tube, RIC aids have a small, almost invisible wire running down to a small flexible tip called a dome (like an earbud) that fits completely in the ear canal.
-This style is suitable for all types of hearing loss, and it’s especially good for mild cases, as RIC aids can be fit “open,” which still allows natural sound in and out of the ear canal.
+This style is suitable for all types of hearing loss, and it’s especially good for mild cases.
+RIC aids can be fit “open,” which still allows natural sound in and out of the ear canal.

 - Custom hearing aids are made based on an impression of your ear canal.
 As the name implies, the fit will be specific to the individual.
-These aids can be tiny, fitting completely inside the canal, or larger, filling up the outer portion of the ear, called the concha.
+These aids can be tiny, fitting completely inside the canal.
+Or, they can be larger, filling up the outer portion of the ear — the concha.

 The biggest factors in choosing a style of hearing aid are the level and type of hearing loss.
 Similar to those who are visually impaired, when you have a hearing loss, your hearing health-care provider will program your hearing aids to your prescription.
 Not all prescriptions work with all hearing aids.
 In fact, you can have too little hearing loss for an “invisible” or a complete in-the-canal hearing aid!
 If you don’t have any low-frequency hearing loss (think the bass end of a piano), you might not be a good candidate for invisible hearing aids.

 One feature of invisible hearing aids is that they will completely block out the good hearing you have.
-This is okay if you have a lot of hearing loss across low and high frequencies, as the hearing aids will amplify them anyway.
+This is OK if you have a lot of hearing loss across low and high frequencies, as the hearing aids will amplify them anyway.
 However, one very common configuration of hearing loss is that you’ll experience good hearing in the low frequencies and poor hearing in the high frequencies.
-In this case, you will get the best fit to your prescription with an “open fit,” which means letting in all the natural low frequencies, giving you a natural sound quality.
+In this case, you will get the best fit to your prescription with an “open fit”; this means letting in all the natural low frequencies, giving you a natural sound quality.

-If you try to wear an invisible hearing aid anyway, you will get the “occlusion effect,” which means hearing your own voice booming in your head, and even hearing yourself chewing!
+If you try to wear an invisible hearing aid anyway, you will get the “occlusion effect.”
+This means hearing your own voice booming in your head — and even hearing yourself chewing.
 On the other hand, if you have severe hearing loss, it might be impossible to make a hearing aid completely invisible and still powerful enough to meet your prescription.
-You can likely still get a custom in-the-ear hearing aid; it just might not be completely invisible.
+You can likely still get a custom in-the-ear hearing aid.
+However, it just might not be completely invisible.

 Other than your hearing loss, the other good things to consider when purchasing a hearing aid are its features.
 Do you like to stream music or audiobooks from your phone?
 You might want Bluetooth connectivity.
 Are you worried about batteries going out in the middle of the day?
 You might want rechargeability.
 Make sure to discuss all the available options with your hearing health-care provider.